Oly what?

 -

+For Open Sandlot, just show up!
 There are no tryouts - we’re not about that life.

 -

-Oly Sandlot owes a great debt to the Carolina Sandlot Collective, from whom <strike>we shamelessly stole this idea</strike> draw inspiration, as well as the Sandlot Revolution.
+Oly Sandlot owes a great debt to the Carolina Sandlot Collective, from whom we <strike>shamelessly stole this idea</strike> draw inspiration, as well as the Sandlot Revolution.

 We believe baseball is for everyone.
 We believe community is more important than competition.
 We believe it’s really important to get outside when it’s not raining.